Several 'Kill Lists' Found In Anne Arundel County Middle School Bathroom Walls

 All five of the lists were found in the school’s eighth-grade areas and all of the names on the lists were eighth-graders.

-The school said they have contacted the parents or guardians of every child whose name was on the list, and involved their school resource officer as they interview students.
+The school said they have contacted the parents or guardians of every child whose name was on the list and involved their school resource officer as they interview students.

-“While there is a likelihood that the four lists discovered yesterday are “copycat” lists- and that the one found yesterday was intended as a prank- we are taking each list very seriously,” Principal Whiting said in the letter.
+“While there is a likelihood that the four lists discovered yesterday are “copycat” lists- and that the one found yesterday was intended as a prank, we are taking each list very seriously,” Principal Whiting said in the letter.

 The principal emphasized the last three school days have been normal instructional days, and they are interviewing students as they deem appropriate.